Spatial organization of biomass controls intrinsic permeability of porous systems: Results

 \subsection{Porous structure characterization}

-We use microfluidics devices as porous media analogs to mimic natural complexity of a subsurface environment.
-The chip ($L=44.8$~mm $w = 5.2$~mm) contains a random distribution of vertical cylinders (grains) with radius $r$ ranging between $40$ and $200 \, \mu$m (see Fig.~\ref{Fig1}~$a$).
-The outlet reservoir is placed on an analytical scale for flow monitoring.
-Both inlet and outlet reservoirs are connected to a pressure controller (ElveFlow, OBI-1) that impose the reservoir pressure $P_1$ and $P_2$, respectively, that control the pressure drop $\Delta P = 5$~mbar across the porous landscape~\cite{jiao2024intrinsic}.
-We constantly illuminate with a UV-C light source the inlet and outlet pipes and the non-porous regions of the microfluidics to avoid microbial growth outside the porous landscape (see schematic in Fig.~\ref{Fig1}~$c$ and methods).
-The thickness of the device, $H = 0.05$~mm, is comparable to the average pore opening, $\overline{\lambda} = 0.07$~mm (representative of many common porous structures), see Fig.~\ref{Fig1}~$b$.
-This design yields parabolic-like fluid velocity profiles in both vertical and horizontal directions between solid boundaries, and results in a heterogeneous velocity distribution at the mid-depth~\cite{de2021chemotaxis,bordoloi2022structure}.
 We characterize the heterogeneous geometry of the pore space by computing along the structure skeleton (see red paths in Fig.~\ref{Fig1}~$d$) the Maximum Inscribed Circle (MIC; identifying each pore as a circle, see blue disks in Fig.~\ref{Fig1}~$e$).
 The diameter of the latter ($D_{MIC}$) denotes the distance between grain walls and is typically employed as a representative of the pore size.
 As depicted in Fig.~\ref{Fig1}~$f$ (blue curve), it ranges between $0.01$ and $0.2$~mm across our system.
 Intrinsic permeability associated with this complex structure could be assessed through a mechanistic model~\cite{jiao2024intrinsic} according to which flow through the whole system is assumed to be described upon representing the domain as a sequence of small porous systems in series, each associated with a permeability rendered by the Hagen-Poiseuille law~\cite{bear1972dynamics}.
-This results in an intrinsic permeability of about 50~darcy, as verified by direct evaluations (based on the use of Darcy’s law, see methods.G) of the overall system permeability.
-The fabricated chip is then inoculated with a bacterial suspension and its permeability is monitored as bacteria divide and biomass grows under flow of nutrients (see Methods.H) driven by the imposed macroscopic and constant pressure drop. \\
+This results in an intrinsic permeability of about 50~darcy, as verified by direct evaluations (based on the use of Darcy’s law) of the overall system permeability.
+The fabricated chip is then inoculated with a bacterial suspension and its permeability is monitored as bacteria divide and biomass grows under flow of nutrients driven by the imposed macroscopic and constant pressure drop.